traghav/ripe/README.md

 #Ripe
-This is a repository to document all the solutions for the solutions of small programming problems/snippets found here and there on the interweb.
-Solutions may be collected, created or both.
+Solutions to varied problems found on the web.

 ###Bouncy Problem
+Euler 112
 __________

 Working from left-to-right if no digit is exceeded by the digit to its left it is called an increasing number; for example, 134468.